Ghosting The News: Exploring the Decline of Local Papers

 Google and Facebook essentially scalped newspapers.

-“By some estimates, the duopoly was sucking up 60% of all digital advertising revenues in the United States by the middle of the last decade…this seemed almost diabolical because the platforms benefited from content—the news stories, videos, photo galleries, etc—that that old-school companies, but siphoned off the revenue,” Sullivan wrote.
+“By some estimates, the duopoly was sucking up 60% of all digital advertising revenues in the United States by the middle of the last decade…this seemed almost diabolical,” Sullivan wrote.
+Those platforms benefited from content—the news stories, videos, photo galleries, etc—that old-school companies provide but siphoned off the revenue.

 Newspapers were left in anguish, unable to reverse the tide because they had a product that was inefficient and growing outdated—untargeted print ads with a limited reach.